Welcome To The Home Page Of

 While most people feel that yoga reduces depression and anxiety, even physicians and scientists are surprised to find out that yoga changes brain functioning.

-A study published in the Frontiers in Human Neuroscience in the May 2015, uses magnetic resonance imaging (MRI) of the brain to show that yoga protects the brain from the decline in grey matter, as we age.
+A study published in the Frontiers in Human Neuroscience in May 2015, uses magnetic resonance imaging (MRI) of the brain to show that yoga protects the brain from the decline in grey matter, as we age.
 People with more yoga practices had grey matter volumes matching to younger people.
 In other words, yoga could protect your brain from shrinking as you get older.

 Why is yoga so popular